clessn/clessn-blend/Pipelines/Refiners/README.md

     5. Change the appropriate fields
     1. Type: table
     2. Format: dataframe
-    3. Pillar: Decision-makers, Media and/or citizens
+    3. Pillar: "decision-makers", "media" and/or "citizens"
     4. Hashtag: allows tracability for lake to storage or datamart
     5. Description: free text.
 Explain the datamart.
     6. Content type: describe what's in the table in `snake_case`.